We take off 2020

 "Astronautin", together with partners from business and science, shows that commercial space travel is becoming increasingly relevant.
 The opportunities of such an independent mission are manifold: from the free planning of partnerships and cooperations to the establishment of the mission itself.

 Claudia Kessler launched the "Astronautin" campaign in 2016.
 In April 2017, "Astronautin " selected two astronauts in cooperation with the German Aerospace Center (DLR) and Airbus.
-In August 2017, Nicola Baumann and Insa Thiele-Eich began their training for the flight into space.
+In August 2017, Dr. Insa Thiele-Eich began her training for the flight into space.
 The total scope of the project is about 50 million euros.